 Through the years, I have kept numerous diaries or journals.
 Growing up, it seemed I started a new diary each year, always promising to write faithfully.
 Some years I did and some I did not.
 A few of those diaries are still locked, continuing to safe guard secrets of my youth.
 Even now, all these years later, I hesitate to unlock them.
 It almost feels wrong somehow.

 I’m thankful for the safe sanctuary writing provides me.
 I’m not sure how I could cope without writing.
 Writing IS how I cope.
-That’s an empowering statement.
+That’s an empowering statement, is it not?

 1. Decide what format you want to use.
 I still like to purchase a journal in book form because I like an actual visual “container” for my thoughts.
 Plus, a journal in book or notebook form has a more intimate feel to it.
 Also, a person’s personality comes through in their penmanship.
 That’s an added touch to your journal when it’s finished.
 However, if you prefer, you can certainly use your computer.